Configurations

 It can be used to run the compilation on another node using srun for example.

-The criterions node contains arguments passed to the launching command.
+The criterions configuration contains arguments passed to the launching command.

 For example, if prterun takes the “-np” argument, which corresponds